AlexanderZaytsev/SublimeText2RailsFileSwitcher/README.md

 ## CHANGELOG

+### January 27, 2013
+- Add support for namespaces.

 ### January 26, 2013
 - When switching from a view to the controller the screen is centered at the action definition.
 If Vintage is enabled, it also moves the caret to the action definition.